LoginRadius/engineering-portal/content/engineering/guest-post/how-to-implement-jwt-authentication-in-deno/index.md

   }
 ```

-Moving on, let's play with some logic: go to your `controllers` folder, create a file called `users.ts`.
+Let's play with some logic: go to your `controllers` folder, and create a file called `users.ts`.
 In the file, import your database and UserSchema.

-It's not a good practice to store your password in plain text for security reason.
-To has your password, let's import bcrypt from deno bcrypt URL.
+It's not a good practice to store your password in plain text for security reasons.
+To has your password, let's import bcrypt from the deno bcrypt URL.

 So, create a function called `signup` that takes username and password.
-Take the user details from the request body, hash the password, and save them to your database, as follows.
+Take the user details from the request body, hash the password, and save them to your database.

 `controllers.users.ts`